SPIN-web/SPIN2026/_pages/AE_instructions.md

 ## Smoke Test

 Smoke tests are used to spot technical issues (e.g., installation) and allow authors to fix minor problems in their artifacts.
+The review should be uploaded on EasyChair, clearly indicating that it is related to the smoke test.
 In your smoke-test reviews, please report whether you are able to set up the artifact and run the tests provided by authors.
 Ideally, the authors should also provide the expected outputs of these tests so that reviewers can easily compare the obtained results on their machines to the expected results.